SkylineCommunications/dataminer-docs/connector-help/connector_help/Red_Bee_Media_UK_Stargate.md

 # Red Bee Media UK Stargate

-This driver can be used to communicate with an HTTP API and gather information about the alarms and synchronization status of various devices.
+This connector can be used to communicate with an HTTP API and gather information about the alarms and synchronization status of various devices.
 It is capable of both reading incoming data from the API and sending data based on user input (in the form of an alarm acknowledgement).

 ## About